If you cannot find the answers to your questions, please feel free to contact us at 814-393-2352.

 Q. Can I request a room/roommate change?

 A. Room changes period begins the third week after the start of classes.
-Students should contact their CA, RLC, or the Residence Life staff to discuss their options.
+Students should contact their CA, SCA, Assistant Director or the Residence Life staff to discuss their options.

 Q. What if I do not want a roommate; I want my own room?